Handling Client-Side Actions

 /*

-* The action has completed with either the updated PaymentSession, or an Error
+* The action has completed with a success, cancellation, or failure

 */